alisa4y/qsr/README.md

 # data-wrapper

-you can pass the name of wrapper to be used in creation of new element for the element with data-item attribute
+you can pass the name of wrapper to be used in creation of new element for the element with `data-item` attribute you can pass id , classes and custom attributes like css selector e.g. `div.bigBtn` or `div[data-branch="address"]`